Mitigating the effect of the population model uncertainty on the strong lensing Bayes factor using nonparametric methods: Population

 Therefore, $p_\mathrm{det}$ for a set of parameters $\bt$ is given by

 where $p_\mathrm{det}$ is the \emph{selection function}.
 Concerning $\hat\rho(\bt)$, we relied on the \textsc{python} code \textsc{observation-bias-gw}\footnote{Publicly available at \url{https://github.com/dveske/observation-bias-gw}} \citep{veske:2021}, which provides a script to compute the expected SNR given the primary and secondary mass and the redshift of the source.
-The angular parameters of the source (sky position, inclination, and polarisation) are marginalised out while computing the expected SNR.
+The angular parameters of the source (sky position, inclination, and polarization) are marginalized out while computing the expected SNR.